-We are gathered on this auspicious occasion to commemorate Law Day, on the eve of the fourth anniversary of the issuance on September 21, 1972 of President Marcos' Proclamation 1081 placing the entire Philippines under martial law and on September 22, 1972 of General Order No. 1 whereby he proclaimed that he would "govern the nation and direct the operation of the entire Government, including all its agencies and instrumentalities, in (his) capacity and (shall) exercise all the powers and prerogatives appurtenant and incident to (his) position as such Commander-in-Chief of all the armed forces of the Philippines".
+We are gathered on this auspicious occasion to commemorate Law Day, on the eve of the fourth anniversary of the issuance on September 21, 1972 of President Marcos' Proclamation 1081 placing the entire Philippines under martial law and on September 22, 1972 of General Order No. I whereby he proclaimed that he would "govern the nation and direct the operation of the entire Government, including all its agencies and instrumentalities, in (his) capacity and (shall) exercise all his powers and prerogatives appurtenant and incident to (his) position as such Commander-in-Chief of all the armed forces of the Philippines."

-The people were then filled with fear and apprehension, for in the President's own words "martial law connotes power of the gun, meant coercion by the military, and compulsion and intimidation",1 and in the Secretary of Justice's outline on the exercise of legislative power by the President under martial law, it was affirmed that "martial law is neither more nor less than the will of the general in command of the army.
-It overreaches and supersedes all civil law by the exercise of military power".2
+The people were then filled with fear and apprehension, for in the President's own words "martial law connotes power of the gun, meant coercion by the military, and compulsion and intimidation", and in the Secretary of Justice's outline on the exercise of legislative power by the President under martial law, it was affirmed that "martial law is neither more nor less than the will of the general in command of the army.
+It overreaches and supersedes all civil law by the exercise of the military power."

-But President Marcos as the foremost member of the Philippine Bar "is oriented towards the protection of the Bill of Rights".
-He was thus quoted in an August 24, 1971 press conference: "if you will remember, I have repeatedly said that if it were not for
+But President Marcos as the foremost member of the Philippine Bar 'is oriented towards the protection of the Bill of Rights'.
+He was thus quoted in an August 24, 1971 press conference: "if you will remember, I have repeatedly said that if it were not for the Bill of Rights I would not be here now.
+If it were not for the judicial process, I would not be the President of the Republic of the Philippines."
+3